Skip to main content

 Reasons for decisions

-1.20 If access is refused in respect to any part of a request for access, the decision maker must provide a statement of reasons under s 26 of the FOI Act (see Part 3 of these Guidelines).
-That provision also applies in relation to a decision to refuse to amend or annotate a record (s 51D(3)).
+1.21 If access is refused in respect to any part of an FOI request, the decision-maker must provide a statement of reasons under s 26 of the FOI Act (see Part 3 of these Guidelines).
+This provision also applies in relation to a decision to refuse to amend or annotate a record (s 51D(3)).

 Disclosure log

-1.21 Agencies and ministers must publish information that has been released in response to each FOI access request on a website, subject to certain exceptions under s 11C of the FOI Act.
+1.22 Under s 11C of the FOI Act agencies and ministers must publish information that has been released in response to each FOI request on a website, subject to certain exceptions.
 This publication is known as a ‘disclosure log’ (see Part 14 of these Guidelines).

 Amendment and annotation of personal information

-1.22 Individuals have the right under Part V of the FOI Act to seek amendment or annotation of their personal information in a document of an agency or an official document of a minister (see Part 7 of these Guidelines).
+1.23 Under Part V of the FOI Act individuals have the right to seek amendment or annotation of their personal information in a document of an agency or an official document of a minister (see Part 7 of these Guidelines).

-1.23 Where an applicant already has lawful access to the document, which has been used, is being used or is available for use by the agency or minister for an administrative purpose and contains personal information about the applicant which is incomplete, incorrect, out of date or misleading, an applicant may request that a record:
+1.24 Where an applicant already has lawful access to the document which has been used, is being used, or is available for use by the agency or minister for an administrative purpose and the document has personal information about the applicant which is incomplete, incorrect, out of date or misleading, an applicant may apply for the record to be:

-• be annotated to include a statement explaining their objection and the reasons for their objection (annotation).
+• annotated to include a statement explaining their objection and the reasons for their objection (annotation).

-1.24 A decision on a request for amendment or annotation must be made and notified as soon as practicable but not later than 30 days from the day after the request for amendment or annotation was received (s 51D(1)).
+1.25 A decision on an application for amendment or annotation must be made and notified as soon as practicable, but not later than 30 days from the day after the application for amendment or annotation was received (s 51D(1)).

 Review of decisions